iAmJK44/serverless_pipelines/ndvi-diff/README.md

 4. Follow the instructions in the notebook to execute the code using the cloudbutton-geospatial kernel.

-5. In order to make sure to process some images you can use the default configuration with the default dates, 15 value for cloud cover and the california coordinates named `'cali_coord'`.
+5. In order to make sure to process some images you can use the default configuration with the default dates, 15 as value for cloud cover and the california coordinates named `'cali_coord'`.

 **Note:** you can modify the runtime name but then you will need to edit it in the corresponding cells too.